ctDNA testing

 The blood collection kits are no longer funded centrally by NHSE; kits must be procured and funded by individual referring Trusts.

-- Ordering new stock
+- Ordering kits

 - Using up existing stock